jakecobley/dotfiles/README.md

 1. Execute the `create-symlinks.sh` script and select the environment, `macOS` or `Windows 10 with Windows Subsystem for Linux 2 (WSL2)`, to symlink the dotfiles to their required destinations.

     **NOTE**: Symlinks cannot be created between Windows Subsystem for Linux 2 (WSL2) and Windows.
-Dotfiles which are required within Windows (Windows applications e.g. Hyper and Visual Studio Code) will be copied instead.
+Dotfiles which are required within Windows (Windows applications e.g. Hyper) will be copied instead.
 Changes to these files will not be synced, and will be overwritten when running `./create-symlinks.sh`.

     ```BASH
     $HOME/.dotfiles/create-symlinks.sh